-Mental health is difficult to speak about with friends and family, never mind in the workplace.
-Discussing mental health in a professional work environment should be something that is second nature to employees and employers however, there is still a stigma around it.
+Mental health in the workplace should be something that is second nature to employees and employers, however there is still a stigma around it.
 Checking in with colleagues and really taking the time to listen to each other needs to be encouraged in the workplace.
 Regardless if someone is struggling with work stress or a more personal problem outside of work, the same care and support should be provided to them from their employer, especially during the current times.

-Throughout Covid19 more and more people have been struggling with their mental health, varying from fears over lockdown ending, mask anxiety, grieving for a family member or loneliness.
-With restrictions almost fully eased, discussions about employees returning to the workplace have been a recurring topic of debate.
-It is important that businesses engage and really listen to their employees to understand how they feel about returning to the office and give them a chance to voice any concerns they may have about returning to the office.
+Throughout the Covid-19 era more people have been struggling with their mental health, varying from anxiety over contracting the virus at work to loneliness through the pandemic.
+With restrictions easing, discussions about employees returning to the workplace has been a recurring topic of debate.
+It is important that businesses engage and give their employee a chance to voice any concerns they may have about returning to the office.

-Having open communication with your colleagues is crucial in creating a safe space for open conversations between employees.
-By simply asking how someone is feeling and creating that open dialogue can really give someone the confidence to discuss their mental health and open up with what they are struggling with.
-As an employer, it is important that you are aware of any changes in employees behaviour and then approach conversation in a sensitive, supportive and empathetic way.
-Additionally, ensure you have regular catch-ups with your employees to check in on them and offer them support.
+Having open communication with your colleagues is crucial in creating a safe space for open conversations in the workplace.
+By simply asking how someone is feeling and creating that open dialogue can give someone the confidence to discuss their mental health and open up with what they are struggling with.
+As an employer it is important that you are aware of any changes in employees behaviour and then approach conversation in a sensitive, supportive and empathetic way.
+Additionally, ensure you have regular catch ups with your employees to check in on them and offer them support.

 2. Listen and ensure confidentiality

-When an employee bravely decides to confide in you to discuss their mental wellbeing, it is important that you reassure them that what they disclose is confidential and will be shared with the least amount of people possible.
-Every individual struggling with their mental health is different, therefore listening closely to their personal experience will allow you to respond in the correct way for them and help with any adjustments in the workplace e.g. flexible hours, mentoring etc.
+When an employee decides to confide in you to discuss their mental wellbeing, it is important that you reassure them that what they disclose is confidential and wont be shared unless necessary and not without consulting them.
+Every individual struggling with their mental health is different, therefore listening closely to their personal experience, this will allow you to respond in the correct way for them and help with any adjustments in the workplace e.g. flexible hours, mentoring etc.

 4. Encourage seeking support

-It is great that employees feel that they can openly discuss their mental health struggles with their employers and colleagues however, sometimes that isn’t enough to support them.
-As an employer, it is important to encourage your team to seek help from professionals e.g. a GP or a mental health charity.
+It is great that employees feel that they can openly discuss their mental health struggles with their employers and colleagues, however sometimes that isn’t enough to support them through.
+As an employer it is important to encourage your team to seek help from professionals e.g. a GP or a mental health charity.
 In addition, it may be useful for employers themselves to seek advice and support on how to deal with those struggling with their mental health, so they can support them in the best way.

-If you are struggling and need to talk, below are some free listening services:
+If you are struggling and need to talk, below are free listening services: